erickorsi/pdpd-image-classification/codes/README.md

 Using *Facebook Graph API*.
 Code within **extract-image-tag.py**.

-- About <a href="https://developers.facebook.com/docs/facebook-login/access-tokens/#pagetokens" title="https://developers.facebook.com/docs/facebook-login/access-tokens/#pagetokens" target="_blank">Facebook Access Tokens</a>.<br>
+- About <a href="https://developers.facebook.com/docs/facebook-login/access-tokens/#pagetokens" title="https://developers.facebook.com/docs/facebook-login/access-tokens/#pagetokens">Facebook Access Tokens</a>.<br>
 "*To generate a page access token, an admin of the page must grant an extended permission called manage_pages.*"
-- About <a href="https://developers.facebook.com/docs/facebook-login/permissions/#reference-manage_pages" title="https://developers.facebook.com/docs/facebook-login/permissions/#reference-manage_pages" target="_blank">Permissions</a>.<br>
+- About <a href="https://developers.facebook.com/docs/facebook-login/permissions/#reference-manage_pages" title="https://developers.facebook.com/docs/facebook-login/permissions/#reference-manage_pages">Permissions</a>.<br>
 "*require that you have Client OAuth Login enabled for your app on the Facebook Login tab of your app dashboard.*"
-- About <a href="https://oauth.net/getting-started/" title="https://oauth.net/getting-started/" target="_blank">OAuth Login</a>.
+- About <a href="https://oauth.net/getting-started/" title="https://oauth.net/getting-started/">OAuth Login</a>.
-- GraphAPI <a href="https://developers.facebook.com/docs/graph-api/reference/page/" title="https://developers.facebook.com/docs/graph-api/reference/page/" target="_blank">Reference</a>.
+- GraphAPI <a href="https://developers.facebook.com/docs/graph-api/reference/page/" title="https://developers.facebook.com/docs/graph-api/reference/page/">Reference</a>.

 The public Facebook page **@ajudeaacd** from which they were extracted granted permission and access at the time and no longer exists on Facebook.